w3c/verifiable-credentials/admin/PR-March-2025/Approval_request.md

 # Wide Review

+## Horizontal reviews

 For the official horizontal reviews: all documents have been checked, possibly several times at CR transitions.
-A series of review calls have also been issued for the more complex specifications:

-## Horizontal reviews

 On December 15 a series of horizontal review requests were issued, covering 7 documents, making it clear that this is a request on a Proposed Rec in preparation, focussing on the changes since CR.
 Here are the results:

 * [TAG](https://github.com/w3ctag/design-reviews/issues/1029) no response, consider it as timed out
 * [Privacy](https://github.com/w3cping/privacy-request/issues/153) no response, consider it as timed out
 * [Security](https://github.com/w3c/security-request/issues/81) discussed with SING, see also [summary](https://www.w3.org/2017/vc/WG/Meetings/Minutes/2025-02-06-vcwg#section1) on a VC Call
 * [A11y](https://github.com/w3c/a11y-request/issues/99), properly [approved](https://github.com/w3c/a11y-request/issues/99#issuecomment-2612618858).
-There is a minor issue on how to refer to the appropriate WCAG document, which is also an APA problem; if resolved after Rec, this can be taken care of as part of the Maintenance work.
+There is a minor issue on how to refer to the appropriate WCAG document, which is also an APA problem; if resolved after Rec, this can be taken care of as part of the maintenance work.
 * [I18n](https://github.com/w3c/i18n-request/issues/255) partially [approved](https://github.com/w3c/i18n-request/issues/255#issuecomment-2544027079) but timed out since.

 ## Other wide review